Managing Medicines in Care Homes. Communication and sharing medicines information. Implementing NICE Guidance and Quality Standards.

 Here’s two real life examples of things care homes can do to improve communication and promote best practice.

-There are two main areas to consider here.
+There are two principal areas to consider here.

 Knowledge of medicines: